dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 ## Options factory, monitoring, and cache

+[IOptionsMonitor](/dotnet/api/microsoft.extensions.options.ioptionsmonitor-1) is used for notifications when `TOptions` instances change. `IOptionsMonitor` supports reloadable options, change notifications, and `IPostConfigureOptions`.

-New in ASP.NET Core 2.0, [IOptionsFactory&lt;TOptions&gt;](/dotnet/api/microsoft.extensions.options.ioptionsfactory-1) is responsible for creating new options instances.
+[IOptionsFactory&lt;TOptions&gt;](/dotnet/api/microsoft.extensions.options.ioptionsfactory-1) (ASP.NET Core 2.0 or later) is responsible for creating new options instances.
 It has a single [Create](/dotnet/api/microsoft.extensions.options.ioptionsfactory-1.create) method.
 The default implementation takes all registered `IConfigureOptions` and `IPostConfigureOptions` and runs all the configures first, followed by the post-configures.
 It distinguishes between `IConfigureNamedOptions` and `IConfigureOptions` and only calls the appropriate interface.

-[IOptionsMonitor](/dotnet/api/microsoft.extensions.options.ioptionsmonitor-1) is used for notifications when `TOptions` instances change. `IOptionsMonitor` supports reloadable options, change notifications, and `IPostConfigureOptions`.

-New in ASP.NET Core 2.0, [IOptionsMonitorCache&lt;TOptions&gt;](/dotnet/api/microsoft.extensions.options.ioptionsmonitorcache-1) is used by `IOptionsMonitor` to cache `TOptions` instances.
+[IOptionsMonitorCache&lt;TOptions&gt;](/dotnet/api/microsoft.extensions.options.ioptionsmonitorcache-1) (ASP.NET Core 2.0 or later) is used by `IOptionsMonitor` to cache `TOptions` instances.
 The `IOptionsMonitorCache` invalidates options instances in the monitor so that the value is recomputed ([TryRemove](/dotnet/api/microsoft.extensions.options.ioptionsmonitorcache-1.tryremove)).
 Values can be manually introduced as well with [TryAdd](/dotnet/api/microsoft.extensions.options.ioptionsmonitorcache-1.tryadd).
 The [Clear](/dotnet/api/microsoft.extensions.options.ioptionsmonitorcache-1.clear) method is used when all named instances should be recreated on demand.

 ## See also